 I remember hearing someone say we should celebrate love every day, not just once a year on Valentine’s Day.
 I feel the same way about gratitude.
 Although it’s great that, in the United States, the fourth Thursday of November is dedicated to giving thanks, I encourage you to show and feel appreciation every day of the year.

 Counting your blessings is a time-honored way to flourish.
 It’s been part of almost every culture and spiritual practice, going back millennia.
-And, science shows what the ancients knew intuitively – that grateful people are likely to be much happier and healthier than their pessimistic counterparts.
+And science shows what the ancients knew intuitively—that grateful people are likely to be much happier and healthier than their pessimistic counterparts.
 For example, expressing gratitude enhances your energy levels and reduces stress.
-Plus, recognizing and appreciating life’s many blessings is one of the most powerful ways I know of to enhance your immune system, balance your hormones, and promote heart health.
+Plus, recognizing and appreciating life’s many blessings are some of the most powerful ways I know of to enhance your immune system, balance your hormones, and promote heart health.

 How Practicing Gratitude Makes You Healthier, Smarter and More Energetic

 Heart-centered feelings, like gratitude and appreciation, can bring about beneficial physiologic changes in your body in a very short amount of time.
 Robert A. Emmons, Ph.D., is a professor of psychology at the University of California, Davis, and author of many studies and books on gratitude, including Gratitude Works!
 A 21-Day Program for Creating Emotional Prosperity.
-He has found through decades of research that people who practice gratitude daily report higher levels of alertness, enthusiasm, determination, attentiveness, and energy than those who don’t.
+Through decades of research, he has found that people who practice gratitude daily report higher levels of alertness, enthusiasm, determination, attentiveness, and energy than those who don’t.

-Emmons, and fellow researcher Michael E. McCullough, Director of the Evolution of Human Behavior Lab and professor of psychology at the University of Miami, created a protocol for studying gratitude, which they used to measure emotional, social, and physical well-being in participants.
-They divided their cohort into three groups and asked participants to make entries in a journal.
-Group 1 wrote the things they were grateful for; Group 2 wrote about hassles or irritants; and Group 3 reported on events or circumstances that affected them, both positive and negative.
+Emmons and fellow researcher Michael E. McCullough, director of the Evolution of Human Behavior Lab and professor of psychology at the University of Miami, created a protocol for studying gratitude, which they used to measure emotional, social, and physical well-being in participants.
+They divided their cohort into 3 groups and asked participants to make entries in a journal.
+Group 1 wrote the things they were grateful for; Group 2 wrote about hassles or irritants; and Group 3 reported on both positive and negative events or circumstances that affected them.

-In the first study using this protocol, Emmons and McCullough followed nearly 200 healthy college students who made weekly entries in their journals (up to five entries each week).
-The individuals in Group 1, who focused on counting their blessings, felt better about their lives overall and were more optimistic about the upcoming week, when compared to the other groups.
+In the first study using this protocol, Emmons and McCullough followed nearly 200 healthy college students who made weekly entries in their journals (up to 5 entries each week).
+The individuals in Group 1, who focused on counting their blessings, felt better about their lives overall and were more optimistic about the upcoming week when compared to the other groups.

-The study was repeated with: 1) another set of college students, who made daily entries for two weeks; 2) adults with neuromuscular disorders, who made daily entries for three weeks; and 3) adolescents (in 6th and 7th grade), who made daily entries for two weeks and a three-week follow-up entry.
-(Jeffry Froh, Psych.D., Professor at Hofstra University, was the lead researcher on the adolescent study.)
-Group 1 was the happiest and most optimistic in all three studies.
-In fact, researchers concluded that counting your blessings and expressing gratitude can increase happiness levels in adults by about 25 percent – or possibly more!
+The study was repeated with: (1) another set of college students, who made daily entries for 2 weeks; (2) adults with neuromuscular disorders, who made daily entries for 3 weeks; and (3) adolescents (in 6th and 7th grade), who made daily entries for 2 weeks with a 3-week follow-up entry.
+(Jeffry Froh, Psych.D., professor at Hofstra University, was the lead researcher on the adolescent study.)
+Group 1 was the happiest and most optimistic in all 3 studies.
+In fact, researchers concluded that counting your blessings and expressing gratitude can increase happiness levels in adults by about 25 percent—or possibly more!
 (This wasn’t calculated for the adolescents.)

 9 Side Effects of Practicing Gratitude